vicsyl/Experiments/inliers_all_arkit.md

-# All extra correspondences added to the inlier score
+# All extra correspondences added to the inlier score in the ARKitScenes dataset

 * Experiments comparing baseline with version with extra correspondences between center of top-face (3D BB) and the midpoint of the top line segment (2D BB) added to the computation of the inlier score

-# ARKitScenes

 ## At most 1 degree deviation from gravity

 ### D2Px